CesiumGS/3d-tiles/Styling/README.md

     details : undefined,
     order : 1
     name : 'Feature name',
-    color : TODO
+    color : {
+        red : 255,
+        green : 255,
+        blue : 255,
+        alpha : 1.0
     }
+}
 ```
-**TODO: need to think about how color is store in the batch table**
+**TODO: need to think about how color is store in the batch table - should support all overloads of Color constructor**
 ```
 ${enabled} === true
 ${description} === null